X

 Angelonia is a top choice for container gardening, especially on sunny patios or balconies.

-• Use a pot at least 10–12 inches wide
+• Use a container that is at least 10–12 inches wide.

-• Fill with quality potting mix.
+• Fill containers with a high-quality potting mix.

-• Fertilize monthly
+• Fertilize monthly during the growing season.

 Hot Climate Tip

-To help with watering, I like to add an olla to my larger containers.
-It slowly releases water right at the roots, which keeps the soil more evenly moist.
-I use the ones from GrowOya, and they work really well for hot, dry conditions.
+To make watering easier, I like to add an olla to larger containers.
+Ollas slowly release water directly to the root zone, helping keep soil consistently moist while reducing water waste.
+I use the ollas from GrowOya, and they work especially well in hot, dry climates.
+Learn more in: Container Gardening for Beginners

 Want More Heat-Tolerant Flower Ideas?